CASTx18 – Call for Proposals (CLOSED)

 Workshops are two-hour long double-track sessions where the speaker will lead a discussion or conduct exercises.
 We’re looking for workshops that create concrete artifacts for participants to take home such as lists, mind maps, or other findings.
 Workshops that involve performances of software testing are even better.
 Please discuss the session, learning objectives, and deliverables created by students in the Key Takeaways of the submission form.

-Proposals are to be submitted through this Google Form.
+Proposals are to be submitted through this Google Form (CLOSED).
 You do not need to be a member of AST to submit a proposal or to speak.
 You will be asked to provide:

 - Speaker name, email address, and phone number